ayeni-T/Empirical-Likelihood-Skewed-Lifetime-Models/README.md

    without matrix inversion or high-dimensional optimisation.

-2. **Three interval methods** — JEL, AJEL, and EJEL confidence intervals are derived for both the shape parameter α and rate parameter β of the QTEG distribution, with full asymptotic theory established.
+2. **Three interval methods** — JEL, AJEL, and EJEL confidence intervals are derived for both the shape parameter α and the rate parameter β of the QTEG distribution, with full asymptotic theory established.

 3. **Survival function inference** — The JEL framework is extended to inference